Applications of trigonometry in navigation and astronomy

 Historical Impact of Trigonometry on Navigation and Astronomy

-Comparison of Applications of Trigonometry
+Comparison of Trigonometry Applications

 Application Areas Concise Description